Photos Need ID

 do so.
 The Hospital, which was sometimes referred to as the Lunatic

-Asylum treated a wide variety of
+Asylum, treated a wide variety of

 disease, tuberculosis, syphilis, senility, epilepsy, etc.

-Constructed in the 1880s, the Nevada State Hospital was enumerated in
+first patient was Mary Carr.
+The Nevada State Hospital was enumerated in

 the U.S. Federal Census as part of Washington Township, Vernon County,